InformaticsMatters/virtual-screening/README.md

 ```

 You may want to run as your user ID rather than the default of `root` so that the created files have the correct ownnership.
-Do this by adding `-u 1000:1000` tot he docker run options (replace 1000 with your actual user ID).
+Do this by adding `-u 1000:1000` to the docker run options (replace 1000 with your actual user ID).
 You will need to create the `molecules` dir before running this so that it has the right ownership.

 ## 2. Filter